≤11 ribs is associated with a number of congenital abnormalities and skeletal dysplasias, including:

 low birth weight

-Juberg-Hayward syndrome (JHS) (also knwon as the oro-cranio-digital syndrome) is a rare autosomal recessive syndrome characterised by the association of
+Juberg-Hayward syndrome (JHS), also known as the oro-cranio-digital syndrome, is a rare autosomal recessive syndrome characterized by the association of the following:

 cleft lip and palate